mukeshpilaniya/blog/_posts/Golang/2022-08-10-Array-Slice-And-Map-in-Golang.md

 requires 8 bytes, and the length and capacity fields require 8 bytes respectively
 3. Map
     - Map internals and fundamentals
         - A map is a data structure that provides you with an unordered collection of key/value pairs.
+        - The strength of a map is its ability to retrieve data quickly based on the key.
+A key works like an index, pointing to the value you associate with that key.